Published 25 Mar 2022

 - Read and understand the USFDA’s recommendations for agricultural produce: “Guide to Minimize Microbial Food Safety Hazards for Fresh Fruits and Vegetables.”

-- Review the appropriate GAP audit for you based on your produce and the customer’s requirements.
+- Review the appropriate GAP audit for you based on your product and the customer’s requirements.

 - Conduct internal audits to determine areas for improvement on food safety.